Destination Inner Space: Plot

 The monster re-enters Sealab.
 Cmdr.
 Wayne tussles with it, but it escapes again, back into the ocean.
-Dr. James (John Howard) finds that the monster carries an unidentifiable disease.
+Dr. James finds that the monster carries an unidentifiable disease.
 The Commander worries that large numbers of people will die if more monsters carrying "the plague" emerge.
 He decides to kill the monster and destroy the saucer.

 Cmdr.
-Wayne lures the monster into a trap he's built - several spearguns set to fire when it triggers tripwires.
+Wayne lures the monster into a trap he has built - several spearguns set to fire when it triggers tripwires.
 The monster walks into the trap and is wounded, but again escapes.
-The Commander, Hugh, and Ellis (Richard Niles) pursue it.
+The Commander, Hugh, and Ellis pursue it.
 They subdue the monster, take it back to Sealab, and sedate it so it can be taken to the Marine Institute for study.

 Hugh and Cmdr.
 Wayne go to Topside for dynamite to destroy the saucer, then return to Sealab for additional supplies.
 Meanwhile, inside the saucer, a second triangular door opens and another cylinder is pushed out.

 Cmdr.
 Wayne, Sandra, and Hugh head back to the saucer.
 Before they can get there, the monster escapes yet again, and swims toward the saucer. it arrives just as the three humans are setting dynamite charges.
 The monster attacks.
 Hugh holds it off, allowing Cmdr.
 Wayne and Sandra to flee, then dies a heroic death in the explosion that obliterates the saucer and kills the monster.

 When all equipment is fully operational, Cmdr.
 Wayne prepares to leave.
 But before he does, he says that LaSaltier is to give a verbal report about the incident to the president.
-LaSaltier says he has nothing to report as they've learned nothing with the monster dead and the saucer destroyed.
-But the Commander sets him straight, telling him they've proven life exists on other planets and that we must learn how to communicate with extraterrestrials.
+LaSaltier says he has nothing to report as they have learned nothing with the monster dead and the saucer destroyed.
+But the Commander sets him straight, telling him they have proven life exists on other planets and that we must learn how to communicate with extraterrestrials.
 LaSaltier agrees and says that is what he will tell the president.